What does Ginger mean?

 Displayed below is the baby name popularity of Ginger for girls.
 Ginger entered the list in 1920-1929 and reached its apex position of #226 in the U.S. in the 1970s, but is not in the Top 1000 currently.
 (2014 Birth Statistics)

 Displayed below is an analysis of the popularity of Ginger and associated names.
-Popular related forms of Ginger rated in the Top 1000 are Gigi, Gina, Ginny, Jenelle, Virgie and Virginia (#581 a year ago).
-Usage of these girl names reached its peak during 1960-1969 (usage of 0.391%) and is now significantly lower (usage 0.0599%, down 84.7%), with the forms Gina, Ginger, Virgie and Virginia becoming less stylish.
+Popular related forms of Ginger rated in the Top 1000 are Gigi, Gina, Ginny, Jenelle, Virgie and Virginia (#581 2 years ago).
+Usage of these forms of Ginger reached its peak during 1960-1969 (usage of 0.391%) and is somewhat lower today (usage 0.0599%, down 84.7%), with the forms Gina, Ginger, Virgie and Virginia becoming less stylish.
 (2014 Birth Statistics)